-Ans. (d) parasitic
+Ans. (d) a fungus, Rhizopus

-- 4. Which raw material is responsible for release of oxygen in photosynthesis? - Ans.
-Water - 5.
+5. Which raw material is responsible for release of oxygen in photosynthesis?
+What do you mean by photolysis of water?

+Ans.
+Water.

+- Photolysis is the splitting of water molecules into hydrogen and oxygen by the energy absorbed from sun during photosynthesis. - 6.
 What happens to extra glucose or carbohydrate in an animal body? - Ans.
-Extra glucose is stored in the form of glycogen in animal body. - 6.
-State the function of chlorophyll during photosynthesis. - Ans.
-Chlorophyll absorbs sunlight for the process of photosynthesis. - 7.
-What do you mean by photolysis of water? - Ans.
-Photolysis is the splitting of water molecules into hydrogen and oxygen by the energy absorbed from sun during photosynthesis. - 8.
+Extra glucose is stored in the form of glycogen in animal body.

+- 7. State the function of chlorophyll during photosynthesis. - Ans.
+Chlorophyll absorbs sunlight for the process of photosynthesis. - 8.
 Some organisms derive nutrition from plants or animals without killing them.
 What are these organisms called?
-Write one example. - Ans.
+Write one example.

+Ans.
 Parasites.
-Cuscuta. - 9.
-What is the mode of nutrition in fungi? - Ans.
-Saprophytic
+Cuscuta.

-- 10. Stomata of desert plants remain closed during the day.
+- 9. Stomata of desert plants remain closed during the day.
 Explain how and when they take up carbon dioxide to perform photosynthesis. - Ans.
 Stomata of desert plants remain closed during the day to minimize the water loss.
-Therefore, carbon dioxide is taken up by the desert plants at night and stored as an intermediate product which is acted upon by the light energy absorbed by the chlorophyll during the day.

-11. Draw a labelled diagram of cross-section of a leaf.
+Therefore, carbon dioxide is taken up by the desert plants at night and stored as an intermediate product which is acted upon by the light energy absorbed by the chlorophyll during the day. - 10.
+Draw a labelled diagram of cross-section of a leaf.
 (CBSE 2016)